 Those were my goals:

-When you do something regularly over a period of time, you change your brain, rewiring neurons into new neural pathways - like dedicated highways - making the behavior easier and more natural.
-As someone who struggles to start, to not overturn, not get bogged down in loops of revision, the simple neuroscience of habit made it increasingly easier for me to access a creative space more effectively.
+When you do something regularly over a period of time, you change your brain, rewiring neurons into new neural pathways - like dedicated highways - that make the behavior easier and more natural.
+As someone who struggles to start, to not overthrow, not get bogged down in loops of revision, the neuroscience of habit simply made it increasingly easier for me to access a creative space more effectively.
 I learned to trust the process, relax, and have fun.

 Have you ever dreamed of a story and been so excited to start writing it only to find, when you do, that what you’re really building is one word at a time, so the whole experience feels like failure instead of creation?